ScottyLabs/otterhound/README.md

 1. Clone this repository
 2. Complete the **Setup** section above
-3. Run `tofu init` in any directory they need to work with
+3. Apply the "Working with Infrastructure" section to any service they want to work with

 > [!NOTE]
 > The following commands assume that you have the environment variable `AWS_PROFILE` set.
 It is recommended to set it once at the start of your session: `export AWS_PROFILE=scottylabs-dev` (or staging, prod).